agrc/deq-enviro/README.md

 ### Cloud Run

 The download service is hosted in Cloud Run since it requires a custom Docker container.
-The are npm scripts for building and running the container for local development.
+The are pnpm scripts for building and running the container for local development.
 If you are working on the download service itself, you can run the "Dev Containers: Reopen in Container" command in VSCode.
 This will give you the ability to use the python environment defined in the Dockerfile with VSCode extensions.
 It also has a launch config allowing you to debug the service.
-Don't forget to run `npm run dev:firebase` to start the emulator since the download service depends on it.
+Don't forget to run `pnpm run dev:firebase` to start the emulator since the download service depends on it.

 ## Config Spreadsheet Deploy Addon